mohamedelshorbagy/graduation-ideas/Docker Containers.md

 - Make an ML/AI Model that can understand the code and suggest a better way to write it and optimize it
 - Make a ranking and recommendation system with the whole system to help use get the best experience with our app
 - Try to make something helpful to other developers in the industry and help them make reliable code and systems with the help of out snippets

+# Kubernetes
+- I think we can make our own container orchestration systems and we can represent it in a brwoser compiler or any other application